HerveAbdi/data4PCCAR/README.md

 obtained from bootstraping the rows of the two data-tables used for PLSC.

+### BR4varMCA

+Computes pseudo Bootstrap Ratios (BR) from pseudo-$F$ for variables in MCA.
+Used to create BR-like histogram comparable to BR such as found for PCA.

 ### buildRandomImage4PCA

 makes a random image (with similar PCA loadings)